dimitrod/dimitrod-web/README.md

 2. ```cd dimitrod-web/backend```
 3. ```npm install```
 4. Create an .env file in repo/backend
-5. Put your GMail Username and App-Password in this format in it:<br>
+5. Put your gmail username and app-password in this format in it:<br>
     GMAIL_APP_USER=...<br>
     GMAIL_APP_PASSWORD=...
 6. ```node index```